Code-Institute-Submissions/StuartCox3107-is.onboard/README.md

 To clone this project from GitHub:

-1. Under the repository name, click "Clone or download".
+1. Under the repository name, click "Code".
 2. In the Clone with HTTPs section, copy the clone URL for the repository.
 3. In your local IDE open Git Bash.
 4. Change the current working directory to the location where you want the cloned directory to be made.